 Free is emphasized here because usually rewards cards sometimes come with sign-up fees.
-Instead, when you sign up for this card, you can earn up to $100.
+However, this one does not.

 You’ll also get unlimited 2% cash back with each purchase.
 And this isn’t restricted to gas or groceries — it’s for any purchases you make.

 Go ahead and sign up so you can put this sucker to use for Black Friday and Cyber Monday.

 So yeah, there are some really great Black Friday and Cyber Monday deals out there, but we challenge you to make then even better!